benseligman/note-clipr/README.md

 NoteClipr is an Evernote clone built using a **Backbone** frontend serviced by a restful **Rails** API.
 Key features:

-* Custom user authentication with BCrypt
+* Custom user authentication with BCrypt and OmniAuth
 * WYSIWYG rich-text note editing
 * Images can be added inline to notes
 * Custom note search with typeahead